 Mexican street corn, aka elotes, is easy to make and bursting with incredible flavor.
 Coated with mayonnaise, sour cream, lime juice, queso fresco, and spices, this copycat street corn recipe is the ultimate side dish to accompany all your favorite meals.

-The first time I tried one of Mexico’s most iconic street food dishes, it was quite literally love at first bite.
+The first time I tried one of Mexico’s most iconic street food dishes, it was love at first bite.
 The combination of sweet, smoky, tangy, and spicy flavors melted in my mouth in a symphony of deliciousness and I was instantly hooked.

 Mexican street corn is just that tasty.
 Lucky for us all, it’s incredibly easy to remake at home.